Benjamin F. Goss: Return to Wisconsin

 In 1866, he returned to Pewaukee and became a prosperous and successful merchant, also holding various offices in the Village of Pewaukee.
 In 1892, he was again elected to the Assembly from the second Waukesha County district (Towns of Delafleld, Eagle, Genesee, Merton, Mukwonago, Ottawa, Oconomowoc, Summit, Lisbon and Pewaukee; and the city of Oconomowoc) as a Democrat with 1,968 votes, thus by four votes unseating Republican incumbent Omar L. Rosenkrans, who received 1,964 votes; Prohibitionist George McKerrow drew 129 votes.
 He was assigned to the standing committees on roads and bridges, and on ways and means.
-He died suddenly of a hear attack at his home in Pewaukee on June 6, 1893.
+He died at his home in Pewaukee on July 6, 1893.
 (He was succeeded in the Assembly by Republican Caleb C. Harris.)

 Birds and nature

 From an early age, Goss was an avid amateur naturalist, beginning at the age of 18 a correspondence with fellow enthusiasts (including Louis Agassiz and experts at the Smithsonian Institution) which lasted for many years.
 He was an avid birder and amateur ornithologist (as was his brother N. S. Goss); they traveled widely throughout the U.S., and gathered a collection that represented 720 species of birds.
-The collection (including what was described as "one of the largest and most valuable collections of the eggs of North American birds in this country") was donated mostly to the Milwaukee Public Museum, of which Goss was honorary curator of ornithology and zoology.
+The collection (including what was described as "one of the most important private collections in the West") was donated mostly to the Milwaukee Public Museum, of which Goss was honorary curator of ornithology and zoology.
 At his death, he was called "one of the foremost ornithologists of this country".